matrix-42/System_Design_Note/basic_concept.md

 ![mongodb-sharded-cluster-production-architecture](https://docs.mongodb.com/manual/_images/sharded-cluster-production-architecture.bakedsvg.svg)

 ### 结构
-* shard: Each shard contains a subset of the sharded data.
+* **shard**: Each shard contains a subset of the sharded data.
 Shards must be deployed as a replica set.
-* mongos: The mongos acts as a query router, providing an interface between client applications and the sharded cluster.
+* **mongos**: The mongos acts as a query router, providing an interface between client applications and the sharded cluster.
+The mongos tracks what data is on which shard by caching the metadata from the config servers.
-* config servers: Config servers store metadata and configuration settings for the cluster.
+* **config servers**: Config servers store metadata and configuration settings for the cluster.
 Config servers must be deployed as a replica set (CSRS).

 ### hash sharding